bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2">1.2 Module/Week 1: Introduction to HTML (2:00)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Welcome to Module 1, Internet Structures and an Introduction to HTML.
+<p>Welcome to Module 1, Internet Structures and an Introduction to HTML.</p>

-Again, this is our fundamentals of web development course.
-In this module, you&apos;re going to start with a nice introduction to the structure of the web.
+<p>Again, this is our fundamentals of web development course.
+In this
+module, you&apos;re going to start with a nice introduction to the structure of the web.
 The goal of this lecture will be not so much that you have to write down notes or take a quiz, there&apos;s going to be a lot of information.
 It&apos;s more to help you conceptualize what the web actually is.
-Oftentimes, when we hear words like the cloud or the Internet, we have ideas of what it is.
+Oftentimes, when we hear words like the cloud or the Internet, we have ideas of what it is.</p>

-But when we&apos;re building a website, it helps to have a good foundation of that understanding of the history and where your website plays into that network.
+<p>But when we&apos;re building a website, it helps to have a good foundation
+of that understanding of the history and where your website plays into that network.
 Then we&apos;ll have a tools of internet publishing.
 This is going to be really hands-on on how to downloading software, make sure it